 Can you make up missed sleep the next night?
 The simple answer is yes.
 If you have to get up early for an appointment on a Friday, and then sleep in that Saturday, you’ll mostly recover your missed sleep.

 Sleep is a restorative activity — while you sleep, your brain is cataloging information and healing your body.
 It decides what’s important to hold onto, and what can be let go.
 Your brain creates new pathways that help you navigate the day ahead.
 Sleeping also heals and repairs your blood vessels and heart.

 That being said, catching up on a missed night of sleep isn’t quite the same as getting the sleep you need in the first place.
-When you catch up, it takes extra time for your body to recover.
-According to a study from 2016, it takes four days to fully recover from one hour of lost sleep.
+When you catch up, it takes extra time for your body to recover. , it takes four days to fully recover from one hour of lost sleep.